Setup an Automated Build using Jenkins and Artifactory

 3. Select Maven.

-4. Set Repository Key field to custom-modules-snapshot and click on Save and Finish.
+4. Set Repository Key field to custom-modules-snapshot and click on Create Local Repository.

 Repeat the same steps for the other repositories with the Repository Key field set to custom-modules-release and microej-module-repository.